-If a floor drain is not available, a condensate pump can be used to remove the condensate to an appropriate drain location.
+If a floor drain is not available, a condensate pump can be used to remove the condensate to drain.
 The maximum condensate flow rate is 30 GPH.
 The condensate drain trap, associated fittings and drain line must be removable for routine maintenance.

 Use PVC, stainless steel, aluminum or polypropylene for condensate drain piping (Figure 2-6).
-DO NOT use carbon or copper components.
+Do NOT use carbon or copper components.